 - Investigate: notice how the emotion feels inside your body

 - Nurture: be kind to yourself, step away from your emotions by distancing yourself from them.

 It can help to think of negative emotions as coming from another person, an inner critic, rather than yourself.
 You are not your emotions and thoughts.
 Laurie explains the R.A.I.N. technique in figure 3.11.

 The techniques described by Santos are not merely trashy pop psychology but scientifically proven techniques.
 (Yaden et al. 2021) So there are things you can do to help yourself, but you may also need to seek help from others.

-Sometimes a desire to be productive by working hard has the opposite effect, because the sacrifices you make can be counter-productive.
+Sometimes a desire to be productive by overworking has exactly the opposite effect, because the sacrifices you make for work can be counter-productive.
 If you burn too brightly you might burnout completely, see mentalhealth-uk.org/burnout. 🔥